MetraTech

 Series A in 2006

-RedShift BioAnalytics, Inc. specializes in analytical instrumentation for the research, development, and manufacture of protein therapeutic drugs and biopharmaceutical products.
-The company offers ProLaser, a benchtop instrument designed for the rapid characterization of proteins throughout various stages, including lead candidate selection, formulation development, process optimization, stability measurement, and routine analytics.
-Additionally, RedShift BioAnalytics has developed a Microfluidic Modulation Spectroscopy (MMS) platform, tailored specifically to meet the needs of protein scientists by providing advanced data analytics and direct measurement of structural changes in proteins that affect drug efficacy and quality.
-Established in 2005 and based in Burlington, Massachusetts, the company serves the life sciences and biopharmaceutical markets.
-It was previously known as RedShift Systems Corporation until its name change in August 2016.
+RedShift BioAnalytics, Inc. is a company that develops and provides analytical instrumentation aimed at the research, development, and manufacture of protein therapeutic drugs and biopharmaceutical products.
+The company's flagship product, ProLaser, is a benchtop instrument designed for the rapid characterization of proteins throughout the drug development process, including lead candidate selection, preformulation, formulation development, process optimization, stability assessment, routine analytics, and quality control.
+RedShift BioAnalytics also offers a Microfluidic Modulation Spectroscopy (MMS) platform, developed specifically for protein scientists to measure previously undetectable changes in protein structural attributes critical to drug efficacy and quality.
+Founded in 2005 and headquartered in Burlington, Massachusetts, the company serves the life sciences and biopharmaceutical markets, focusing on enhancing decision-making in biopharmaceutical development from discovery to market.

 Visage Mobile